ropensci/roweb3/content/blog/2022-02-02-pkgcheck-action/index.md

 ![example pkgcheck](frictionless-pkgcheck.png)

-To be ready for peer review, {pkgcheck} should return a series of &#10004;, indiciating successful checks, and there shouldn't be any &#10008; symbols, which indicate failed checks.
+To be ready for peer review, {pkgcheck} should return a series of &#10004;, indicating successful checks, and there shouldn't be any &#10008; symbols, which indicate failed checks.
 Anybody preparing a package to submit is recommended to ["use pkgcheck"](https://devguide.ropensci.org/authors-guide.html) to confirm that a package is indeed ready to submit.
 Until now, this has only been possible through locally [installing the package and running the `pkgcheck()` command](https://devguide.ropensci.org/authors-guide.html).
 Local checks suffer two important disadvantages:

 1. Results may only be reproducible on a local system, rather than be generally reproducible; and
 2. The checks run by {pkgcheck} include all checks run by [the {rcmdcheck} package](https://r-lib.github.io/rcmdcheck/) which may take quite some time to run.